ciaran-finnegan/License-Plate-Recognition-Notifier/README.md

 ## What does this script do?

-This script is designed to automate the process of recognizing vehicle license plates from images attached to incoming emails.
-It uses the Plate Recognizer API for accurate plate recognition and performs matching against a CSV database of authorized license plates.
-When a match is found, the script sends email notifications and, if applicable, makes Twilio calls to notify relevant parties.
+This script is designed to automate the process of recognizing vehicle license plates from images attached to incoming emails from CCTV cameras.
+It uses the Plate Recognizer API for plate recognition and performs matching against a CSV database of authorized license plates.
+When a match is found, the script sends email notifications and, if applicable, makes Twilio calls to a GSM Gate opening relay device.

 ## How does it work?

 1. **Email Processing**: The script is triggered by incoming emails with attached images of license plates.
 It downloads the email content from a designated S3 bucket.

-2. **Plate Recognition**: It utilizes the Plate Recognizer API to accurately recognize the license plate number from the attached image.
+2. **Plate Recognition**: It utilizes the Plate Recognizer API to recognize the license plate number from the attached image.

 3. **Database Matching**: The script then compares the recognized license plate against a CSV database of authorized license plates.
-It performs both exact and fuzzy matching to find potential matches.
+Due to the innacuracy of plate recognition it performs both exact and fuzzy matching to find potential matches.

 4. **Notifications**: When a match is found:
    - For exact matches: The script sends an email notification to a specified recipient.